Hung Hom

 Hung Hom (紅磡, /yue/) is an area in the southeast of Kowloon Peninsula, Hong Kong.
-Including the areas of Whampoa, Tai Wan, Hok Yuen, Lo Lung Hang and No. 12 Hill are administratively part of the Kowloon City District, with a portion west of Hung Hom Bay in the Yau Tsim Mong District.
-Hung Hom serves mainly residential purposes, but it is mixed with some industrial buildings in the north.
+The areas of Hung Hom Bay, Whampoa, Tai Wan, Hok Yuen, Lo Lung Hang and No. 12 Hill are administratively part of the Kowloon City District, while the South-West of Hung Hom Bay is under the Yau Tsim Mong District.
+Hung Hom serves mainly residential purposes, but has some industrial buildings in the north.

 Geography

 Hung Hom is in the southeast of the Kowloon Peninsula.
 It is bordered by Victoria Harbour in the south, King's Park in the west, No. 12 Hill, Hok Yuen and the valley Lo Lung Hang in the north.

 History

 Originally, Hung Hom was much smaller than the present-day context.
 Hung Hom Bay has been partially reclaimed several times since 1850, expanding the area of Hung Hom as a consequence.
 Rumsey Rock, formerly located in the bay, was buried in the reclamation process.
 Later a town was developed eastward parallel to the Hong Kong and Whampoa Dock.

 Hung Hom was renamed to "Yamashita District" (山下區) during the Japanese occupation from 1941 to 1945.
 It was one of the few places to be renamed.